ayush51/tutorial/tutorial.md

 ###### Welcome to Surfly!

 Surfly's co-browsing technology enables you to share your browser with others.
 You can start a Surfly session simply by entering the url of the website you want to browse into the 'start session' panel on your admin page.
-You can then invite people to join you by sharing the session url with them.
+Invite people to join you by sharing the session url with them.
 This is the easiest and quickest way to co-browse and does not require any configuration.
 However, if you wish to use Surfly as a feature on your own website, you can also add a Surfly button to your website.
-By doing this, you will be able to fully customise your session and use as much or as little of Surfly's functionality within your own product.
+By doing this, you will be able to fully customise your session and use as much, or as little, of Surfly's functionality within your own product.

 ###### During the session